2015 state visit by Xi Jinping to the United States: September 25: Meeting US President Barack Obama and State Dinner

-Xi Jinping and US President Barack Obama raised a toast at a State Dinner.

-Xi Jinping and US Vice President Joe Biden raised a toast at a State Dinner.
+Xi Jinping and US Vice President Joe Biden raised a toast at a state dinner.

-Xi Jinping signed in Secretary of State John Kerry's Guestbook.
+Xi Jinping signed Secretary of State John Kerry's guestbook.

-On September 25, Xi Jinping arrived at the White House.
+On September 25, Xi arrived at the White House.
 President Barack Obama welcomed Xi's visit.
 After the welcoming ceremony, both men discussed a range of issues related to peacekeeping, nuclear security, health, environment, cybersecurity, law enforcement and counterterrorism.
 Xi said that China would develop a "national carbon emissions trading market" in 2017, as a part of climate change statement.
 Later they held a news conference at Rose Garden.
 Obama and Xi reached a "common understanding" that neither the United States nor China should engage in state-sponsored cyberintrusions, and they would together seek the rules for appropriate conduct in cyberspace.

-In the evening, Obama held a state dinner for Xi Jinping.
-It was Obama's second state dinner for a Chinese President.
+In the evening, Obama held a state dinner for Xi.
+It was Obama's second state dinner for a Chinese president.
 The White House invited Anita Lo, an Asian-American chef, to serve as a guest chef and to design the menu with Chinese elements.
 This state dinner's guests included Mark Zuckerberg, Tim Cook and Larry Ellison, as well as former Secretary of State Madeleine Albright.
 Obama said “Just as you say in China that a sea accepts a hundred rivers, our countries together are stronger when we accept the diversity of the views and the contributions and uphold the rights of all our people.”
 Xi responded by calling for a new chapter in relations between the two nations.

 September 26: UN Sustainable Development Summit in New York

-On September 26, Xi Jinping flew to New York City and attended the UN Sustainable Development Summit at the Headquarters of the United Nations.
+On September 26, Xi flew to New York City and attended the UN Sustainable Development Summit at the headquarters of the United Nations.
 In his speech, he said "the world would seek an equitable, open, comprehensive and innovation-driven development path in an effort to achieve common development of all countries after 2015".
 He announced the establishment of a South–South cooperation assistance fund where China would contribute US$2 billion to encourage developing countries to undertake the post-2015 development agenda.
 In addition, Xi floated major initiatives such as the BRICS Development Bank, the Asian Infrastructure Investment Bank, and the Silk Road Fund.